 "Nov.
 15, 2012 -- The number of people diagnosed with diabetes in the U.S. jumped by 50% or more in 42 states and by more than 100% in 18 of those states in just under two decades, according to the latest snapshot from the CDC.

-LANTUS® is a sterile solution of insulin glargine for use as an injection.
-Insulin glargine is a recombinant human insulin analog that is a long-acting (up to 24-hour duration of action), parenteral blood-glucose-lowering agent.
-(See CLINICAL PHARMACOLOGY).
-LANTUS (insulin glargine rdna origin injection) is produced by recombinant DNA technology utilizing a non-pathogenic laboratory strain of Escherichia coli (K12) as the production organism.
+LANTUS (insulin glargine injection) is a sterile solution of insulin glargine for subcutaneous use.
+Insulin glargine is a recombinant human insulin analog that is a long-acting, parenteral blood-glucose-lowering agent [see CLINICAL PHARMACOLOGY].
+Insulin glargine has low aqueous solubility at neutral pH.
+At pH 4 insulin glargine is completely soluble.
+After injection into the subcutaneous tissue, the acidic solution is neutralized, leading to formation of microprecipitates from which small amounts of insulin glargine are slowly released, resulting in a relatively constant concentration/time profile over 24 hours with no pronounced peak.
+This profile allows oncedaily dosing as a basal insulin.
+LANTUS is produced by recombinant DNA technology utilizing a non-pathogenic laboratory strain of Escherichia coli (K12) as the production organism.
 Insulin glargine differs from human insulin in that the amino acid asparagine at position A21 is replaced by glycine and two arginines are added to the C-terminus of the B-chain.
-Chemically, it is 21A- Gly-30Ba-L-Arg-30Bb-L-Arg-human insulin and has the empirical formula C267H404N72O78S6 and a molecular weight of 6063.
-It has the following structural formula:
+Chemically, insulin glargine is 21A-Gly-30Ba-L-Arg-3030b-L-Arg-human insulin and has the empirical formula C267H404N72O78S6 and a molecular weight of 6063.
+Insulin glargine has the following structural formula:

-LANTUS (insulin glargine rdna origin injection) consists of insulin glargine dissolved in a clear aqueous fluid.
-Each milliliter of LANTUS (insulin glargine rdna origin injection) contains 100 IU (3.6378 mg) insulin glargine.
+LANTUS consists of insulin glargine dissolved in a clear aqueous fluid.
+Each milliliter of LANTUS (insulin glargine injection) contains 100 Units (3.6378 mg) insulin glargine.

-Inactive ingredients for the 3 mL cartridge are 30 mcg zinc, 2.7 mg m-cresol, 20 mg glycerol 85%, and water for injection.
+The 3 mL prefilled pen presentation contains the following inactive ingredients per mL: 30 mcg zinc, 2.7 mg m-cresol, 20 mg glycerol 85%, and water for injection.

 The pH is adjusted by addition of aqueous solutions of hydrochloric acid and sodium hydroxide.
-LANTUS (insulin glargine rdna origin injection) has a pH of approximately 4.
+LANTUS has a pH of approximately 4.